Snowflake-Labs/sfquickstarts/site/sfguides/src/external-functions-aws/external-functions-aws.md

 Click on "POST" and record the "Invoke URL" for the POST request as the "Resource Invocation URL" field in the template.

-Negative
+> aside negative
+>
-: Make sure that the invocation URL includes the name of the resource; if it doesn't, you might have clicked on the invocation URL for the stage rather than the resource.
+>  Make sure that the invocation URL includes the name of the resource; if it doesn't, you might have clicked on the invocation URL for the stage rather than the resource.

 ![Snowflake_Resource_Invocation_URL.png](assets/Snowflake_Resource_Invocation_URL.png)